-Class, simulation, and laboratory participation is essential to success no matter the course format or its delivery.
-Individual instructors may have course-specific attendance policies.
-It is the student's responsibility to ascertain what each instructor requires.
-Students should not make conflicting commitments until the class, simulation, and laboratory schedules for each semester are final.
-Permission to make up work may be granted by instructors for a reasonable cause.
-Requests must be made immediately upon a student's return to class.
-Laboratory work can be made-up only during the hours of regularly scheduled instruction.
+Active participation in all class, simulation, and laboratory activities is critical to achieving course objectives and developing essential nursing competencies.
+This expectation applies regardless of the course format or method of delivery.
+Students should not make conflicting commitments until the class, simulation, and laboratory schedules for each semester are final. https://catalog.northeastern.edu/undergraduate/academic-policies-procedures/attendance-requirements/

-https://catalog.northeastern.edu/undergraduate/academic-policies-procedures/attendance-requirements/